 See files for Dogs

-Stanley Coren is a psychologist and professor who in 1994 wrote the famous book The Intelligence of Dogs.
+Stanley Coren is a psychologist and professor who wrote the famous book The Intelligence of Dogs in 1994.
 In it a world ranking of canine intelligence is established and three aspects of the intelligence of the dog are detailed:

 - Instinctive intelligence: abilities that the dog possesses instinctively, such as sheepherding, guarding or company, among others.

 - Adaptive intelligence: skills that dogs have to solve problems.

 - Work intelligence and obedience: the ability to learn from a human being.

 Coren wrote many other books about dogs and canine behaviour.
 However, his book on the intelligence of dogs caught a lot of attention.
 This book has been translated into 26 languages and has gone through 16 printings, making it an international hit.